If you don’t see your preferred webhook provider, you can request support for it.

 3. Configure Sonatype Nexus to send webhooks

-- Under Select Capability Type, choose Webhook: Global or Webhook: Repository (for this example, Webhook: Global).
+Follow Sonatype’s documentation for configuring a webhook capability, and set the following:- Capability type: choose Webhook: Global or Webhook: Repository (for this example, Webhook: Global).

 Run webhooks with Sonatype Nexus and ngrok